MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-sap-bw-commoncryptolib.md

 ---
-title: Use Kerberos for SSO to SAP BW using CommonCryptoLib (sapcrypto.dll)
+title: Use Kerberos single sign-on for SSO to SAP BW using CommonCryptoLib (sapcrypto.dll)
 description: Configure your SAP BW server to enable SSO from Power BI service using CommonCryptoLib (sapcrypto.dll)
 author: mgblythe
 ms.author: mblythe